ibm-watson-iot/ioti-insurance-dashboard/README.md

 * `cd public`
 * `cf push`

-#### How to build the insurance dashboard for running tests locally
+#### How to build the insurance dashboard for running tests locally in a docker container

 All that is required to run the dashboard for preconfigured sandbox tenant is to build the docker image with